Morgan Blvd

 218' l x 88' h

-Stop and Go was designed to evoke images of the original stop and go sign created by African-American inventor, Garrett A. Morgan.
-The color tile paths inset in the plaza pavement represent the colors of Metrorail lines.
-Animated stop and go lighted signs mark where the color lines intersect.
+STOP and GO for Garrett A. Morgan was designed to evoke images of the original STOP and GO signs created by African American inventor, Garrett A. Morgan.
+The paths painted on the plaza pavement represent the colors of Metrorail lines.
+The stop and go lighted signs mark where the color lines intersect.